 - Antenatal meetings: I would recommend two to three meetings before birth (depending on your preference) where we discuss your concerns and wishes for the birth, and go through your birth plan, labour support positions and breathing techniques.
 We would also cover emotional and physiological changes during the birth process as well as use of pain relief.
 Finally, we would discuss your preparation for care after giving birth.

-- On call period: I would usually be ‘on call’ for you two weeks/ten days before your due date.
+- On call period: I would usually be ‘on call’ for you two weeks/ten days before your due date and two weeks after (38-42 weeks of pregnancy).
 During this time you can contact me at any time of the day or night if you think that you are going into labour.

 - Birth: I will arrive at the point that you need me to be there, and when you are in established labour.
 I will travel with you to the hospital and will be with you during labour until the baby is born and feeding.
 I will provide help and encouragement through the process based on my past experience and will make sure that your partner is kept informed with the process so they don’t feel left out.
 I will stay with you until you feel settled and happy for me to leave.

 - Postnatal visit: within the first six weeks after the birth I would, at a time convenient to you, arrange to come to your home for a visit to check how things are going and provide you with any support (like breastfeeding) or answer any other questions.
 I am also available on the phone and via email during this time.